Due October 3, 2022

-On Friday, October 8, students will submit a 3-5 page typed, double-spaced essay on a Revolutionary Era topic provided to them in class near the beginning of that week.
+On Monday October 3, students will submit a 3-5 page typed, double-spaced essay on a Revolutionary Era topic provided to them in class on Thursday, September 29:

 - Please open your paper with a descriptive title and your byline.

 - Organize your essay in a way that respects chronology and historical context.

 - Use past tense except when describing modern scholarship

 - Avoid first person pronouns, including “our”

 - Prof. Pinsker is available to answer questions or review drafts over email (before Monday) and you may also utilize the Writing Center.
 Do not consult with other students in the course.

 All essays must include both primary and secondary source material from the assigned readings properly cited using Chicago-style footnotes.
 Outside research is allowed but not required.

 - Relevant reading assignments for this essay include several chapters from American Yawp, as well as articles by Cornelia Dayton, Joanne Freeman, Nikole Hannah-Jones, and Edward O’Donnell.
 But don’t forget to consult the discussion topic pages on the course site syllabus as well –they also contain valuable insights and examples.